sherobbedmyboots/malkoo/Templates/javascript.md

 parses code, compiles it to machine code, and executes it while monitoring and optimizing

-Browsers provide a sandboxed JavaScript execution environment for every HTML document displayed.
-The sandbox limits the JavaScript to specific methods and properties within the browser.
+Each browser has their own JavaScript engine and provides a sandboxed JavaScript execution environment for every HTML document displayed.
+The sandbox limits the JavaScript to specific, predefined methods and properties within the browser.
 This ensures a script from a random site can't delete your hard drive in the same way an executable from a random site.

 JavaScript Objects